Sunday May 26, 2013

 Although some people may choose to have weight loss surgery in Mexico since the upfront cost is often less than in the United States without lap band insurance, other factors must be considered such as travel expenses and making arrangements for long-term follow-up care and adjustments to the band.
 Rather than traveling abroad, patients may want to consider the option of financing lap band surgery.

-WLS Insurance Coverage
+Lap-Band Surgery Insurance Coverage

 When benefits are available, common requirements for approval include: